 Practices

-Gathering practices are about crafting and facilitation of human-centered spaces in which we ask what is alive for each of us and what needs to be named in this place at this moment with these people.
-Gathering practices have taken the form of workshops, facilitated circles, ticketed events, teaching, organizing and social practice projects.
+Gathering practices are about the crafting and facilitation of human-centered spaces in which we ask: “what is alive for each of us, and what needs to be named in this place, at this moment, with these people.”
+Gathering practices take form of workshops, facilitated circles, ticketed events, teaching, organizing and social practice projects.

 Transmission practices are about reflecting, synthesizing, communicating and creating meaning out of the interstitial spaces between projects, somatic experiences and ideas.
 Transmission practices take the form of writing, speaking, presenting or teaching.

 Body practices are about sourcing and processing experience and knowledge through the body — the common thread of connection that runs through all projects and practices.
-Body practices include both movement and stillness, and might experience the body within an external landscape, the body itself as a landscape, or a deep awareness of internal landscapes
+Body practices, whether in movement or in stillness, center the experience of the body in multiple ways: within a relational context, as a site of individual complexity, or as a lens through which a deep awareness of internal landscapes can be sensed.

 Gathering